Braking for jelly beans

 An electric tram takes visitors around the Jelly Belly warehouse.

 On the I-94 corridor between Chicago and Milwaukee, tourists get to go trick or treating all year-round.

 In Pleasant Prairie near Kenosha, they get packets of jelly beans.
 In Chicago, they're handed chocolate and cheesecake.
-In Milwaukee, it's caramel corn and cheese pizza.
+In Milwaukee, it's beer.

 Everyone loves free samples, and factory tours are a fun way to spend an hour or two.
 But watch out: They usually end in an outlet shop, where you'll be sorely tempted to spend real money.

 One of the most popular stops is just across the Illinois border in Wisconsin, where the folks who make Jelly Belly candy offer free tours nearly every day of the year.